Skip to content

 minimum wage usa

-Most states these days have their own wage and hour laws.
+Most states have their own minimum wage requirements, also including some counties and municipals that have a higher rate than their respective state’s standard wage.
 State laws are usually more generous to employees in terms of minimum wage and the definition of overtime.
 If state and federal minimum wage laws differ, the employee is entitled to the higher of the two minimum wages.

 States with lower/no minimum wage: (federal rate applies)